wheelerjoshua/now_i_know/til.md

 11-18-2021: Today I learned about random forest modeling and how depth weighs heavily on overfitting models.

-11-19-20: Today I learned about KNN and linear regression models and that while developing models, using a random state ensures consistency while developing models for production teams.
+11-19-2021: Today I learned about KNN and linear regression models and that while developing models, using a random state ensures consistency while developing models for production teams.

+11-22-2021: Today I learned about starting an end-to-end data science project with machine learning and how starting one is a fairly rough process for the inexperienced.